abarbanell/abarbanell.github.io/_posts/2014-09-27-moving-my-blog-from-wordpress-to-jekyll-bootstrap.md

 ## Themes

-I will probably sooner or later fork the theme [Tom](https://github.com/jekyllbootstrap/theme-tom) to make some changes - this will be added in this section when I find time to do this.
+I will probably sooner or later fork the theme [Tom](https://github.com/jekyllbootstrap/theme-tom) to make some changes - but first I want to get the basics up and running.

+## Conclusion

+The steps above were done in a pretty short time (a few hours over one weekend) and got a basic blog running with no Wordpress, no MySQL, no PHP, just static content.

+Fast, secure and slick.